hafeild/dp-lambda/INSTALLING.md

 Create a site configuration file in `/etc/apache2/site-avaialble/`, e.g., `/etc/apache2/site-avaialble/alice-ssl.conf`.
 Copy and paste the following into that file.
-Replace `yourdomain.com` with whatever your domain is.
+Replace `yourdomain.com` with whatever your domain is and modify the `DocumentRoot` as necessary:

     <IfModule mod_ssl.c>
     <VirtualHost *:80>